 - Philosophy of hands-on learning:

-The Montessori Philosophy promotes hands-on learning that helps the child venture out and explore the surrounding environment.
+The Montessori Philosophy promotes hands-on learning that helps the child venture out and explores the surrounding environment.

 - Teacher as a guide:

-The Teacher is not the source of information and knowledge in a Montessori Institution, instead acts more as a guide towards the source of information.
+The Teacher is not the source of information and knowledge in a Montessori Institution, instead acts more as a guide toward the source of information.

 - Principle of Sensorial Stimulation:

 The Curriculum of Montessori Education relies heavily on sensorial stimulation, which is facilitated with the help of specifically designed Montessori Materials.